-Glioblastoma is an aggressive primary brain tumor affecting approximately 74,000 people worldwide each year.
+Glioblastoma is an aggressive primary brain tumor affecting approximately 74,000 people worldwide each year; it is a fast-growing, aggressive type of central nervous system tumor, with an estimated 12,390 new adult cases predicted in the United States for 2017 according to the American Brain Tumor Association.
+Recurrence rates for this type of cancer are near 90 percent, and prognosis for adult patients is poor with treatment often combining multiple approaches including surgery, radiation and chemotherapy.
 Recurrent glioblastoma is an aggressive cancer with one of the lowest 3-year survival rates, at 3%, among all cancers.
 For patients who have experienced multiple recurrences, the prognosis is particularly poor, with a median overall survival (OS) of 6-7 months, while OS in patients who have failed temozolomide and bevacizumab, or equivalent salvage chemotherapy, is approximately 3-5 months.
 Given the poor overall prognosis and lack of effective treatments, new therapeutic approaches for malignant gliomas are needed.
+In children, the incidence of brain cancer is approximately 4.84 per 100,000, according to the National Cancer Institute.
+Glioma in the cortex (cerebrum) of children is unusual and is treated along the same lines as in adults with occurrence common and survival poor.
+Glioma in the pontine region of the brain, or DIPG, accounts for approximately 15 percent of all cases of pediatric brain tumors, with a median survival time of less than one year.
+Because of where these tumors are situated, DIPG is inaccessible to surgery and there are no curative options.